If you are reading this article, it’s safe to assume that you’ve asked yourself ‘why do I crave hot sauce’?

 Pregnant women may experience a decreased sense of taste and increased sensitivity to smell, among other physical changes too!

 From an evolutionary perspective, it’s hypothesized the sense of smell heightens to protect the mother and her infant from toxins.

 Yet the sense of taste decreases so the woman becomes more open to eating a variety of foods so that her body is able to eat enough food to sustain two lives.

 While their changing taste buds and taste preferences are the primary reasons pregnant women experience increased cravings for hot foods, we must also keep in mind several things:

 - Capsaicin may also positively affect blood pressure, decrease constipation, and help clear sinuses.
 There are a bunch of reasons!

 - Not all pregnant women experience cravings the same way.
 For example, chocolate, which is the most commonly cited food craving by pregnant women in the United States, is not a popular food craving for pregnant women in Egypt.

 - This suggests that food cravings while pregnant are culturally and socially influenced.

 In this post, we’ve explained how the brain responds to capsaicin and why spicy food is addictive.

 We hope that you can use these insights in your own life to make healthy choices for your body and mind.
-If you want some extra help with cravings or overeating, read our other blog post on spicy food cravings for more info!
+If you want some extra help with cravings or overeating, read here!